Free data recovery evaluation

 RAID Recovery at schrock

-Our technicians work hard to troubleshoot, recover, and restore the data from your RAID drives.
+Our technicians work hard to troubleshoot, recover, and recover lost data from your RAID drives.

-Our technicians use a combination of automated and manual data recovery processes to extract and restore data from one or more RAID drives and storage components.
-RAID data recovery can be implemented on both hardware- and software-based RAID.
+Our technicians use a combination of automated and manual data recovery processes to recover file systems from one or more RAID drives and storage components.
+RAID data recovery can be implemented on both hardware- and software-based RAID drives.

 What if one disk fails?